Frequently Asked Questions

-You may also need to purchase diet analysis or recipe management software.
-A list of recommended diet analysis software options is available in the private student section of our Community Forum.
-You will have access to this resource once you become a student.
-In addition, you may need to create PDFs using a PDF writer.
-On Windows we recommend DoPDF (free).
-On Mac, you can use the built-in PDF conversion functions.
+Students may also need to purchase diet analysis or recipe management software.
+A list of recommended diet analysis software options is available to new and existing students in the private student section of our Community Forum.
+In addition, students may need to create PDFs using a PDF writer.
+If a student does not have access to a PDF writer, Bauman College recommends DoPDF (free) or the built-in PDF conversion functions on Mac.

 - DOC, DOCX